Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: Results and discussion

 Our final results of evaluating the TPE radiative corrections to the elastic cross-sections are consolidated in Fig.~\ref{LO-NLO-results-2}, where we present a comparison of LO versus NLO contribution from HB$\chi$PT.
-The left panel plots correspond to the electron-proton scattering while the right ones show the results for muon-proton scattering.
-As seen from the figure [see also Fig.~\ref{LO-LO1/M-results}], for e-p scattering the HB$\chi$PT does not appear reliable for $Q^2 \gtrsim 0.04$ (GeV/c)$^2$.
-In the figures, LO corresponds to the true LO result which stems from diagrams (a) and (b), Eq.~\eqref{eq:ab-LO}.
-In addition, as we have discussed before, diagrams (a) and (b) also contain NLO contributions from Eq.~\eqref{delta-ab2} that for the case of e-p scattering are roughly as large as the positive LO part but negative in sign.
-In fact, in the case of e-p scattering the sum of the NLO contributions from the (a) and (b) diagrams, which dominates for all values of $Q^2$, makes the total NLO corrections arising from all TPE diagrams, (a) - (i) in Fig.~\ref{fig1}, negative for a certain low-$Q^2$ domain, as shown in the left panel plots of Fig.~\ref{LO-NLO-results-2}.
+As seen from the figure [see also Fig.~\ref{LO-LO1/M-results}], for e-p scattering the HB$\chi$PT expansion does not appear to be reliable.
+In the figures, LO corresponds to the {\it true} LO result which stems from diagrams (a) and (b), Eq.~\eqref{eq:ab-LO}.
+In addition, as we have discussed earlier, the diagrams (a) and (b) also contain NLO contributions from Eq.~\eqref{delta-ab2} that for the case of e-p scattering are dominating the positive LO part.
+In fact, these NLO contributions from the (a) and (b) diagrams make the total NLO corrections from all TPE diagrams, (a) - (i) in Fig.~\ref{fig1} negative for the most part of the $Q^2$ domain, as shown in the left panel plots of Fig.~\ref{LO-NLO-results-2}.
+However, in a forthcoming publication, we shall demonstrate that our NLO results diminish when we consider the contributions of the finite part of the corresponding soft-bremsstrahlung diagrams.
+We shall show that the source of this change in our results can be attributed to the ``large" ${\rm ln}\left(-Q^2/m_l^2 \right)$ which appears in the soft-bremsstrahlung process.
+In contrast, for muon-proton scattering with $Q^2\sim m^2_\mu$, the above "log"-factor is very small and will not markedly affect the HB$\chi$PT perturbative expansion.
 Another observation concerns the NLO propagator insertion diagrams, (g) and (h), whose contributions are almost as large as the LO contribution for e-p scattering.
-The former corrections have a positive sign and they almost cancel the negative NLO corrections from (a) and (b) diagrams, which also include a $1/M$ correction of the proton propagator.
+The former corrections have a positive sign and they diminish the negative NLO corrections from (a) and (b) diagrams, which also include $1/M$ order correction terms to the proton propagator.
 We further observe that the box diagram (c) exactly cancels the contribution from the crossed-box (d) diagram, see below Eq.~\eqref{delta_c+d}.
-Finally, we find from Fig.~\ref{LO-NLO-results-2} that for e-p scattering the two IR-finite diagrams, (e) and (f), become dominant for $Q^2 \gtrsim 0.02$ (GeV/c)$^2$, especially due to the contribution of the relativistic three-point integral $I(Q|1,1,1,0)$.
-In this context, we note that even at the kinematic regime relevant to the MUSE, the electron must be considered relativistic.
-However, the muon being much heavier is not expected to behave as a true relativistic probe at the MUSE regime.
+Finally, we find from Fig.~\ref{LO-NLO-results-2} that for e-p scattering the two IR-finite diagrams, (e) and (f), become large for $Q^2 \gtrsim 0.02$ (GeV/c)$^2$, especially due to the contribution of the relativistic three-point integral $I(Q|1,1,1,0)$.
+In this context, we note that even at the kinematic regime relevant to the MUSE, the electron is relativistic.
+However, the muon being much heavier is not expected to behave as a true relativistic probe in this regime.